 Again as above, the straighter the shot angle the more true the cue ball will follow the object ball.
 Also, like the screw show it is important to cue the topspin shot smoothly for best results.
 Be sure to strike the cue ball at the top to gain maximum topspin.

-In 8-Ball pool there are many variables and ways to deliver the cue through the white ball to affect the positional outcome.
-This means that speed, elevation angle and cueing technique can change the results of a shot.
+In 8-Ball pool there are many variables.
+This also means there are multiple ways to deliver the cue through the white ball to affect the positional outcome.
+For example; the delivery speed, elevation angle and cueing technique can all change the results of a shot.

 With this in mind, this post is not an exhaustive post that says “if you do this, then this is the guaranteed result”.
 It is a guide more aimed at helping you to play those shots where you want maximum topspin, bottom spin or just to stun the ball dead (no roll after object ball contact) at a medium distance.